scala/scala3/docs/docs/reference/contextual/extension-methods.md

 1.safeMod(2)
 ```

-By the third and fourth rule, an extension method is available it is in the implicit scope of the receiver type or in a given instance in that scope.
+By the third and fourth rule, an extension method is available if it is in the implicit scope of the receiver type or in a given instance in that scope.
 Example:
 ```scala
 class List[T]:
   ...